ceph/ceph/doc/install/install-ceph-gateway.rst

 The :term:`Ceph Object Gateway` daemon runs on Apache and FastCGI.

 To run a :term:`Ceph Object Storage` service, you must install Apache and FastCGI.
 Then, you must install the Ceph Object Gateway daemon.
 The Ceph Object Gateway supports 100-continue, but you must install Ceph builds of Apache and FastCGI for 100-continue support.
 To install the Ceph Object Gateway, first install and configure Apache and FastCGI.
 Then, install the Ceph Object Gateway daemon.
 If you plan to run a Ceph Object Storage service with a federated architecture (multiple regions and zones), you must also install the synchronization agent.

+See `Get Packages`_ for information on adding Ceph packages to each Ceph Node.
+Ensure that you have executed those steps on each Ceph Node first.

 Apache/FastCGI w/out 100-Continue